leon4rd/test/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.